Softball coach suffers stroke during tournament, family speaks

 “He’s one of the best coaches out there,” Gonzalez said.
 “He’s very calm, he’s very great with the girls.”

 The chicken plate fundraiser will take place at 10 a.m. at 1804 E. Griffin Parkway in Mission.
-This story will be updated when the details of the San Benito tournament are released.
+The softball tournament fundraiser will take place on Feb.
+26 and 27 at Stookey Park in San Benito.
+Contact (956)-241-7741 for more information.